systemd/mkosi/mkosi/resources/man/mkosi.md

   look for the epel repositories in `https://mirror.net/fedora/epel`.

-* `SYSEXT_SCOPE` and `CONFEXT_SCOPE` can be used to override the default value of the respecive `extension-release` file when building a sysext or confext.
+* `SYSEXT_SCOPE` and `CONFEXT_SCOPE` can be used to override the default value of the respective `extension-release` file when building a sysext or confext.
 By default the value is set to `initrd system portable`.

 # EXAMPLES